Perinatal depression or anxiety

 • your thoughts and beliefs (cognitive).

-• Loss of interest and pleasure in usual activities.
-This is a reduced ability to enjoy things which you would usually find pleasurable, and can be quite distressing.
-It includes loss of interest in sex, although this often lessens for a period after childbirth as a result of hormonal changes.
+• Loss of interest and pleasure in usual activities: This when you don’t enjoy the things you would usually find pleasurable as much or at all.
+You may lose interest in sex, although this often happens for a while after childbirth as a result of hormonal changes.

-• Irritable mood.
-This may be the main mood change for some.
+• Irritable mood: This may be the main mood change for some.
 You may feel angry, short-tempered and irritable.
-If it continues, it can make dealing with the frustrations of caring for a baby very difficult, and may also be very damaging to other relationships.
+If it continues, it can make dealing with the frustrations of caring for a baby very difficult, and may also affect your other relationships.

-• Change in sleeping patterns.
-The most common change is reduced sleep, with difficulty getting to sleep, disturbed sleep, and/or waking early and being unable to return to sleep.
-For a few women, sleep is increased.
-Most people with depression wake feeling unrefreshed from their sleep.
-While it is usual for mothers to have their sleep interrupted by a waking baby, women with perinatal depression often find they cannot sleep even when the baby is settled.
-For example, you may lie awake worrying about the next feed or the next day.
+• Change in sleeping patterns: The most common change is reduced sleep, with difficulty getting to sleep, disturbed sleep, and/or waking early and being unable to return to sleep.
+Although you’re likely to be woken up at night by your baby, if you have postnatal depression you may find it hard to sleep even when your baby is settled.
+For example, you may lie awake worrying about the next feed or the next day, or even what you’ve done in having your baby.

-• Decreased energy, tiredness and fatigue may be so severe that even the smallest task seems too difficult to complete, causing great difficulty in caring for the baby.
-Women with postnatal depression need a lot of assistance with caring for the baby and any other children.
+• Decreased energy, tiredness and fatigue: This may be so bad that even the smallest task seems like too much, making it really difficult for you to care for your baby and any other children.

-• Physical slowing or agitation often comes with severe depression.
-The person may sit in one place for periods and move, respond and talk very slowly; or they may be unable to sit still, pace and wring their hands.
-The same person may experience alternating slowing and agitation.
+• Physical slowing or agitation: This often comes with severe depression.
+You may just sit in one place for periods and move, respond and talk very slowly.
+Alternatively you may be unable to sit still and want to be on the move and wring your hands.
+You may swap between these two at different times.

 • Bodily symptoms such as generalised aches and pains, headaches and generally feeling unwell.